United States national baseball team: Intercontinental Cup

+The Intercontinental Cup was an IBAF tournament first held in 1973 in Italy, and held every other year until 1999.
+The U.S. sat out the last three tournaments, in 2002, 2006, and 2010.

-Future big leaguers have competed in the Intercontinental Cup for the U.S. including Joe Carter, Terry Francona, Mickey Morandini, John Olerud, and Robin Ventura.
+Future big leaguers who competed with the U.S. collegiate team in the Intercontinental Cup include Joe Carter, Terry Francona, Mickey Morandini, John Olerud, and Robin Ventura.

 Pan American Games

 The U.S. and Cuba have been archrivals at the Pan American Games ever since the event began in 1951.
 The U.S. has finished second behind Cuba eight of the 12 times they have brought home the gold.
 Likewise, when the U.S. won the gold medal at the 1967 Pan American Games, Cuba finished second.
 The U.S. roster is usually composed of promising college players, while Cuba is able to send its best players.

-In total, the U.S. has won one gold medal, ten silver medals, and three bronze.
+In total, the U.S. has won one gold medal, eleven silver medals, and three bronze medals.
 The only games the U.S. failed to medal in were 1979 and 1995.
 For the 1995 games, the U.S. did not send their national team, but instead the St. John's University baseball team, who finished 0–4 against the international all-star teams.